WangYueFt/WangYueFt.github.io/_pages/about.md

 ---
 <!-- <span style="color:red">We have research internship positions all year at Nvidia Research.
 If you're pursuing a PhD and interested in any topics above, feel free to contact me at yuewang@nvidia.com.</span> -->

-<span style="color:red">We are organizing ["Vision-Centric Autonomous Driving Workshop"](http://vcad.site) at CVPR2023.
-Submit your recent papers, and participate in our novel challenges!</span>
+<span style="color:red">We are organizing ["Neural fields for robotics and autonomous driving"](http://neural-fields.xyz) at ICCV2023.
+We welcome paper submission to our workshop!</span>